stctheproducer/docker-containers/README.md

   sudo systemctl start dnsmasq # to start the dnsmasq service (or restart if it was running before)
 ```

 You may also need to make changes to your `resolvconf.conf` so that you are able to browse external websites.
-An example file is also in the gist shared above, but for brevity, the lines to change are shown below:
+You can check out [this gist for an example][resolvconf-conf], but for brevity, the lines to change are shown below:

 ```conf